luisrico/analytics-ml-lab/README.md

 ## Jupyter Notebook

-The final task is to deploy a Jupyter Notebook
+The final task is to deploy a Jupyter Notebook.
+Instructions [here](instructions/03-Jupyter-Notebook.md).